jofas/blog/content/003-mongodump-archive-to-json/index.md

 database tools were not meant for that.
 `bsondump` exists, but it is unable to work with archive files, only with standalone Bson files.
-But thanks to Docker and the `mongo` container it is not necessary to create a complex local MongoDB installation.
+But thanks to Docker and the `mongo` container, it is not necessary to create a complex local MongoDB installation.
-Just a simple, self-contained and most importantly idempotent Bash script is needed to do the job and I'm happy with the solution.
+Just a simple, self-contained and most importantly idempotent Bash script that only calls various Docker commands under the hood is needed to do the job and I'm happy with the solution.

 {% admonition(type="note") %}